Lifesci Capital Reaffirms Outperform Rating for Aeglea Bio Therapeutics (NASDAQ:AGLE)

-Aeglea Bio Therapeutics (NASDAQ:AGLE)‘s stock had its “outperform” rating reaffirmed by investment analysts at Lifesci Capital in a report issued on Friday, Zacks.com reports.
+Lifesci Capital reissued their outperform rating on shares of Aeglea Bio Therapeutics (NASDAQ:AGLE) in a report issued on Friday morning, Zacks.com reports.

-Other equities analysts have also issued reports about the stock.
-Zacks Investment Research lowered shares of Aeglea Bio Therapeutics from a “buy” rating to a “hold” rating in a research report on Tuesday, June 30th.
-Needham & Company LLC restated a “buy” rating and set a $11.00 target price on shares of Aeglea Bio Therapeutics in a research report on Monday, August 10th.
-BidaskClub upgraded shares of Aeglea Bio Therapeutics from a “sell” rating to a “hold” rating in a research report on Thursday, September 17th.
-Finally, HC Wainwright restated a “buy” rating and set a $17.00 target price on shares of Aeglea Bio Therapeutics in a research report on Wednesday, September 16th.
-Two research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-The company presently has an average rating of “Buy” and an average target price of $12.31.
+Other equities research analysts have also recently issued research reports about the company.
+HC Wainwright restated a buy rating and set a $17.00 price objective on shares of Aeglea Bio Therapeutics in a report on Wednesday, September 16th.
+Zacks Investment Research downgraded shares of Aeglea Bio Therapeutics from a buy rating to a hold rating in a research report on Tuesday, June 30th.
+Needham & Company LLC restated a buy rating and set a $11.00 price objective on shares of Aeglea Bio Therapeutics in a research report on Monday, August 10th.
+Finally, BidaskClub upgraded shares of Aeglea Bio Therapeutics from a sell rating to a hold rating in a research report on Thursday, September 17th.
+Two research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+Aeglea Bio Therapeutics currently has a consensus rating of Buy and an average target price of $12.31.

-Hedge funds have recently added to or reduced their stakes in the business.
-Bank of Montreal Can lifted its position in Aeglea Bio Therapeutics by 219.1% during the second quarter.
-Bank of Montreal Can now owns 5,399 shares of the biotechnology company’s stock valued at $48,000 after purchasing an additional 3,707 shares during the last quarter.
-BNP Paribas Arbitrage SA lifted its position in Aeglea Bio Therapeutics by 150.4% during the first quarter.
-BNP Paribas Arbitrage SA now owns 8,073 shares of the biotechnology company’s stock valued at $38,000 after purchasing an additional 4,849 shares during the last quarter.
-Alliancebernstein L.P. bought a new position in Aeglea Bio Therapeutics during the first quarter valued at $47,000.
-Jane Street Group LLC bought a new position in Aeglea Bio Therapeutics during the second quarter valued at $115,000.
-Finally, ProShare Advisors LLC bought a new position in Aeglea Bio Therapeutics during the second quarter valued at $119,000.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+Russell Investments Group Ltd. raised its position in Aeglea Bio Therapeutics by 4.6% during the second quarter.
+Russell Investments Group Ltd. now owns 65,361 shares of the biotechnology company’s stock valued at $603,000 after purchasing an additional 2,851 shares in the last quarter.
+Bank of Montreal Can increased its holdings in shares of Aeglea Bio Therapeutics by 219.1% during the second quarter.
+Bank of Montreal Can now owns 5,399 shares of the biotechnology company’s stock worth $48,000 after buying an additional 3,707 shares in the last quarter.
+BNP Paribas Arbitrage SA increased its holdings in shares of Aeglea Bio Therapeutics by 150.4% during the first quarter.
+BNP Paribas Arbitrage SA now owns 8,073 shares of the biotechnology company’s stock worth $38,000 after buying an additional 4,849 shares in the last quarter.
+Bank of America Corp DE increased its holdings in shares of Aeglea Bio Therapeutics by 44.0% during the second quarter.
+Bank of America Corp DE now owns 19,337 shares of the biotechnology company’s stock worth $179,000 after buying an additional 5,907 shares in the last quarter.
+Finally, Geode Capital Management LLC increased its holdings in shares of Aeglea Bio Therapeutics by 1.9% during the first quarter.
+Geode Capital Management LLC now owns 319,080 shares of the biotechnology company’s stock worth $1,486,000 after buying an additional 5,909 shares in the last quarter.
 Institutional investors and hedge funds own 85.10% of the company’s stock.

 About Aeglea Bio Therapeutics